idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 boundary in the nekRS model.
 However, nekRS is currently limited to symmetry boundaries only for boundaries aligned with the $x$, $y$, and $z$ coordinate axes.
-Here, a no-slip boundary condition is used instead, so the correspondence of the nekRS computational model to the depiction in [top-down] is imperfect.
+Here, a no-slip boundary condition is used instead, so the correspondence of the nekRS computational model to the depiction in [#model] is imperfect.

 At fluid-solid interfaces, the heat flux is imposed as a Neumann condition, where MOOSE computes the surface heat flux.